 Behind the Bastille, this two-colour, graphic exhibition was held in an exceptional setting, a giant boat-like workshop designed by Mallet-Stevens.
 Resin, haute-couture, leather goods, drawing, photography, the event resounded like an ultra-joyous ode to painting, fashion and French craftsmanship, revealing real talent, in tune with the times.

-With the help of painter Gwendoline Finaz de Villaine, the association 4 couleurs has proposed a playful arty tour in this former sawmill with a New York loft feel, where we find the ultra-talented portrait artist Jérémy Kapone, the master of paper Thibierge, the jeweller Luc Kieffer, Maison Vaincourt...
+With the help of painter Gwendoline Finaz de Villaine, Quatre Couleurs has created a playful, arty tour of this former sawmill with its New York loft feel, featuring ultra-talented portrait artist Jérémy Kapone, paper master Thibierge, jeweller Luc Kieffer, Maison Vaincourt and more.

 The DIY women are at the helm in this new venue, reiterating their passion for the 1920s period, which saw the birth of the fertile friendships between Chanel, Cocteau, Picasso, Satie and Diaghilev.
 Black and white has never been so chic and inspiring, and is still very much a game of checkers.